swisspol/GCDWebServer/README.md

 Debug Builds & Custom Logging
 =============================

 When building GCDWebServer in "Debug" mode versus "Release" mode, GCDWebServer logs a lot more information and also performs a number of internal consistency checks.
 To enable this behavior, define the preprocessor constant ```DEBUG=1``` when compiling GCDWebServer.
-In Xcode target settings, this can be done by adding ```DEBUG=1``` to the build setting ```GCC_PREPROCESSOR_DEFINITIONS``` when building in Debug configuration.
+In Xcode target settings, this can be done by adding ```DEBUG=1``` to the build setting ```GCC_PREPROCESSOR_DEFINITIONS``` when building in "Debug" configuration.

 It's also possible to replace the logging system used by GCDWebServer by a custom one.
 Simply define the preprocessor constant ```__GCDWEBSERVER_LOGGING_HEADER__``` to the name of a header file (e.g. "MyLogging.h") that defines these macros: